flarebyte/baldrick-doc-ts/README.md

 > Documentation generator for typescript projects

-The main motivation is to streamline the generation of documentation for node.js libraries written in Typescript:
+Generation of documentation for node.js libraries written in Typescript

+Highlights:

+-   Written in `Typescript`

 -   It relies on [typedoc](https://typedoc.org/s) under the hood.